Skip to main content

 2. SDK optionally ensures viewing-key registration.

-3. SDK posts proof + public inputs to relay /transact.
+3. SDK submits the proof + public inputs and the resulting on-chain transaction lands.

-6. Client polls /status/:id until completed or failed.
+5. Client polls transaction status until completed or failed.

 1. SDK generates proof for withdraw-like step with swap params.

-3. Worker executes swap settlement path (Tx2), validates output min amount.
+3. Settlement path (Tx2) executes the swap and validates output min amount.

 4. Status includes swap_phase, signatures, and error context.